SysBioChalmers/DLKcat/BayesianApporach/Code/README.rst

 - **For run analysis of enzyme-constrained model and regenrate all figures:**

-  - For regenrate all figures, run the correponding figure function in the ``Analysis``
+  - To regenerate all figures, run the correponding figure function in the ``Analysis``

 Note